 Going to “Paradise”

 During the entire movie, Baby Doll’s only goal is to “leave this place” and to “be free”.
-At numerous occasions, the process is referred to as “going to Paradise”.
+On numerous occasions, the process is referred to as “going to Paradise”.
 However, like actual Mind Control slaves, the viewers of the movies are confused with deceitful double-speech and inversions – using attractive words to describe horrible realities.
 In the movie, “Paradise” and “Freedom” do not equal escaping the mental institution, but rather signify complete dissociation from reality.
 The Wise Man who seems to be guiding Baby Doll toward “freedom” actually leads her to the acceptance of her lobotomy as the only way to truly “be free”.

 This disturbing ending reflects the even more disturbing reality of Monarch slaves: even if they escape the grips of their handlers, they cannot escape the suffering and the trauma they have been subjected to.
 Baby Doll apparently realizes this fact.
 So, in the end, instead of escaping the institution with her friend Sweet Pea, Baby Doll acts as a true hero and sacrifices herself to free her friend, creating a diversion that allows her friend escape.
 Baby Doll is seized and taken to be lobotomized.